oskarrough/codesandnotes/README.md

 # Codes & Notes

 This is the repository of the book on web development I’m writing.
+All published articles are not in here but on the website only.
+This repo contains drafts, design and a backup of my Wordpress setup.

 Please read the [Introduction to Codes & Notes](http://codesandnotes.com/introduction).

-This repository contains only drafts (as well as some setup).
-Everything ready for the public is on the website, not here.

-## Technical setup

-Currently running on a custom Wordpress install.
-Todo: move back to a static site system.

-If you have any questions, contact me at oskar@rough.dk